AlexBerry0/dots/README.md

 - [ ] Get SSL certificates setup
 ### Other
 - [ ] Add pictures to github repo
+- [ ] Add other background to media
 - [ ] Add propper formating and descriptions to github repo